andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-6.Afterwards, make sure to log-in your credentials from Step 3 (Use Username: labuser/Password: Your unique password).
+6.Afterwards, make sure to log in your credentials from Step 3 (Use Username: labuser/Password: Your unique password).

 - Note: For Windows users click "Yes" to connect to your VM.
 Observe the following display: